This is how it works

 Friendships develop and social cohesion grows

 HiMate changes that.
-By creating space for the necessary mutual exchange we facilitate integration and strengthen social cohesion.
+By creating space for mutual exchange we facilitate integration and strengthen social cohesion.

 How do you we do that?

 HiMate creates moments in which people of different cultural and financial backgrounds can meet on eye-level and get to know each other.

 What does that mean exactly?